godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 node as it manages multiple animations in parallel for us.

 First, the ``GUI`` needs to connect to the ``Player``'s ``died`` signal to know when it died.
-Press :kbd:`F1` to jump back to the 2D Workspace.
+Press :kbd:`Ctrl + F1` to jump back to the 2D Workspace.
 Select the ``Player`` node in the Scene dock and click on the Node tab next to the Inspector.